AnandKri/comet-hunter/README.md

 # Comet Hunter (work in progress)

-Comet Hunter is a deterministic ingestion and processing pipeline for LASCO image streams, designed to enable reliable chronological visualization of faint moving sungrazing comets.
+Comet Hunter is a deterministic ingestion and processing pipeline for LASCO image streams, designed to enable reliable visualization of faint moving sungrazing comets.

 The project focuses on correctness, restartability, and explicit state modeling.